krrrcks/krrrcks.github.io-old/source/_posts/2014-05-26-my-dockerfile-for-setting-up-octopress.markdown

 ---
 After my trouble with installing all the dependencies for Octopress I came up with the following Dockerfile for Docker.
-This follows the instructions from the Octopress' homepage and uses RVM for managing the ruby dependencies.
+This follows the instructions from the Octopress homepage and uses RVM for managing the ruby dependencies.

 ```